 In 1967, a time of great civil unrest, Simmons earned her bachelor’s degree from Dillard University.
 Not done, Simmons continued her education at Harvard University.
-There, she earned her a master and doctorate degrees in Romance literature in 1970 and 1973, respectively.
+There, she earned her master’s and doctorate degrees in Romance literature in 1970 and 1973, respectively.

 Simmons loves learning and believes in its power for others.
 After graduating from Harvard, her professional endeavors led her to early academic positions in Louisiana, California, New Jersey and Georgia.
 Overcoming many stereotypes and barriers, she climbed the academic ladder.

 In 1995, Simmons left her vice provost position at Princeton University and made history by becoming the first African-American woman to lead a major college or university when she became president of Smith College.
-There, she started the first engineering program in a United States’ woman’s college.
+There, she started the first engineering program in a United States women’s college.

 Simmons continued to make history.
 In Nov.
 2000, she was selected as the 18th president of Brown University.
 With this election, she became its first female president, as well as the first African-American president of an Ivy League institution.

 Simmons understands the value of the mind.
 Many are rewarded for following the leader, but someone has to lead.
 Think about it.
-A mind, it truly is a terrible thing to waste.
+A mind is, indeed, a terrible thing to waste.

 Keisha Bell is an attorney, author, and public servant.